DEFRA/ffc-development-guide/guides/resource-provisioning/postgres-database.md

 Update your microservice code using the relevant Azure authentication SDKs for your language.

-Patterns for using a Postgres database in microserive code are outside of the scope of this guide.
+Patterns for using a Postgres database in microservice code are outside of the scope of this guide.
 An example is shown below for a Node.js microservice, but please check current best practice with the FFC Platform Team.

 ### Node.js example